Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 controller01.i.domain.tld via SSH to manage the host e.g. it will use the value from

 ansible_host and this is the public DNS record of that host (which means

-One of the reasons for this is that we’ll setup the WireGuard VPN also via Ansible and it simply doesn’t exist yet ;-) So we need the public IP of the host to manage the host via Ansible.
-On the other hand the K8s internal communication should only use the WireGuard VPN and therefor we use the internal DNS records in Ansible’s
+One of the reasons for this is that I’ll setup the WireGuard VPN also via Ansible and it simply doesn’t exist yet ;-) So I need the public IP of the host to manage the host via Ansible.
+On the other hand the K8s internal communication should only use the WireGuard VPN and therefore I use the internal DNS records in Ansible’s

 etcd cluster nodes.